Welcome to Chuck McConnell for Colorado House

 Throughout his career community involvement has always been a top priority for Chuck.
 He is a past president of a Rotary International Club and founding secretary and later president of another Rotary Club in Alaska.
 Chuck served as an advisory board member for the Salvation Army Command in Tulsa, Oklahoma and for the Farthest North Girl Scout Council in Fairbanks, Alaska.
 Most recently he has served as chairman of the Routt County Republican Central Committee and Small County Representative to the State Republican Party Executive Committee.

 Chuck is the proud father of two grown girls, and one son, who is now deceased.
-He has seven wonderful grandchildren ranging in age from a few months to 21 years old.
+He has seven wonderful grandchildren ranging in age from 2 to 22 years old.